Sorin Grindeanu

 Sorin Mihai Grindeanu ([soˈrin miˈhaj ɡrinˈde̯anu]; born 5 December 1973) is a Romanian politician who served as Prime Minister of Romania from January to June 2017 when he was removed by a motion of no confidence adopted by the Parliament.
 He served as ad interim President of the Chamber of Deputies in November 2021.
-He currently serves as Deputy Prime Minister of Romania since 25 November 2021 as a part of the Ciucă Cabinet, along with Hunor Kelemen.
+He served as Deputy Prime Minister of Romania since 25 November 2021 as a part of the Ciucă Cabinet, along with Hunor Kelemen.

 Grindeanu was a member of the Chamber of Deputies from 2012 until the June 2016 local election, when he became president of the Timiș County Council.

 A member of the Social Democratic Party (PSD), he was nominated by the leader of the party, Liviu Dragnea, on 28 December 2016 to form a new government after the party won the legislative election of the previous year in a landslide.
-Two days later, President Klaus Iohannis officially appointed him as Prime Minister.
+Two days later, President Klaus Iohannis officially appointed him as prime minister.
 He assumed office on 4 January 2017.
 He was also Minister for Communications under the fourth cabinet of Victor Ponta, between 17 December 2014 and 17 November 2015.

 In early 2017, his government adopted a decree decriminalizing certain official misconduct, sparking widespread protests.